jackyzha0/jackyzha0.github.io/content/thoughts/game theory.md

 |A|25,25|0,5|
 |B|5,0|5,5|

-The solution is a set of "profile" of choices that are rational for each agent
+- The solution is a set of "profile" of choices that are rational for each agent
+- Each cell is a profile which leads to an outcome for both players

 ## Trust and Game Theory
 [Source: The Evolution of Trust by *Nicky Case*](https://ncase.me/trust/)